Lowering Your Maine Property Taxes

 But you have a shot at doing something about it if the amount your pay makes you grumble.

-But despite the expression nothing is certain except death and taxes, there is a process if what your Maine property tax bill seems out of line, exorbitant.
+But despite the expression nothing is certain except death and taxes, there is a process if what your Maine property tax bill seems out of line or exorbitant.
+How to reduce your property taxes is a popular topic.

 Open for review.
-Subject to being studied.
+Subject to being studied to see how you stack up with other just like it properties in your Maine town or city.
 And you may find your pie hole gets duct tape shut and you stay clear of the Maine property tax assessor.
-Because you actually have a lower tax bill than others in the neighborhood, area with more substantial properties.
+Because you actually have a lower tax bill than others in the neighborhood and around the area.
+Finding less substantial properties are paying more than your tax bill assessment says you owe this amount.

 If you find after a little home work that you are being singled out, not in the ball park of other similar real estate property tax bills, ask for a review.
 The meeting to go over how the assessment for your property taxes was arrived at will be helpful.
 And may turn up mistakes.
-Square footage larger than the assessor’s office shows or a shed, garage no longer on the property but still added in to the tax bill happens.
+Square footage larger than the assessor’s office shows?
+Or a shed, garage no longer on the property but still added in to the tax bill?
+Tax bills can reflect the wrong assessment information happens.

 The problem is the appraisers orchestrating the property tax review are moving fast, make mistakes and are human.